247828/BPC-DE2---Projekt/README.md

 <h2>Hardware components</h2>

-Arduino Uno
+Arduino Uno<br>
-The main microcontroller used to read sensor data, process it, and control the output devices.
+The main microcontroller used to read sensor data, process it, and control the output devices.<br>

-MPU6050 (Inclinometer)
+MPU6050 (Inclinometer)<br>
-Measures the tilt angle of the line array with high accuracy.
+Measures the tilt angle of the line array with high accuracy.<br>

-BMP280 (Height Sensor)
+BMP280 (Height Sensor)<br>
-Detects the elevation above the ground to ensure the line array is lifted to the correct height.
+Detects the elevation above the ground to ensure the line array is lifted to the correct height.<br>

-Laser Module
+Laser Module<br>
-Projects a visible beam to indicate the direction for precise horizontal alignment.
+Projects a visible beam to indicate the direction for precise horizontal alignment.<br>

-Display Module
+Display Module<br>

 <h2>Software solution</h2>